xavz1/RazerHOOK-2.0/README.md

 ## Overview

-Cathook is a training software designed for Team Fortress 2 for Linux.
+RazerHOOK is a training software designed for Team Fortress 2 for Linux.
 Cathook includes some joke features like

 * Ignore Hoovy
 * Encrypted chat